okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/saml/index.md

 We are now ready to introduce some common SAML terms.
 We will go into the technical details of these later, but it is important to understand the high-level concept during the planning stage.

-- **A Service Provider (SP)** is the entity providing the service, typically in the form of an application
+- **A Service Provider (SP)** is the entity providing the service, typically in the form of an application.

 - **An Identity Provider (IdP)** is the entity providing the identities, including the ability to authenticate a user.
 The Identity Provider typically also contains the user profile: additional information about the user such as first name, last name, job code, phone number, address, and so on.
 Depending on the application, some service providers may require a very simple profile (username, email), while others may require a richer set of user data (job code, department, address, location, manager, and so on).